 If you want to be the person who takes responsibility and gets what you want, it could all come down to the stories you tell yourself when you feel overwhelmed or fail.

 - If you’re out of shape, do you tell yourself it’s just your genetics?
 That your poor eating habits are too strong to break?
 Or, do you tell yourself you just haven’t found the right solution yet, but you’ll keep looking and trying.

 - If you work too much and don’t have time for fun, do you tell yourself that people demand too much from you?
 Or, do you tell yourself you don’t prioritize your own time well enough?

 - If you don’t have enough money for the life you want, do you tell yourself your job just doesn’t pay enough?
 Or, do you tell yourself that you’re not communicating your value well enough or that it’s time to find better work?

 In each of those cases, there are two stories.
 One you can control, and one you can’t.
 If you focus on the story you can’t control, you’ll spiral towards failure.
 But if you focus on the story you can, you’ll spiral towards success.

-Today, take a second ask which of those stories you tell.
+Today, take a second to ask which of those stories you tell yourself.
 What excuses are you making in your own life?
 And how could you change the story you tell yourself to make success more likely?
-Share you answer in this thread in the lab.